 DM: You rush into the shadows of the undergrowth, embracing the primal fury of nature that powers your rage.
 You are the hunter, and you will have your prey.
 Ahead of you, there is sudden movement—a rustling of leaves and a sharp intake of breath.
 There, in a patch of shadows still 10 feet away.
 A faint scent of fear is begins to drift from the space as you fix the area in your glare.

 Philip: I hurl a handaxe at it!

-DM: Alright, you can make your attack roll with disadvantage both because you can’t see your target and because of the dim light.
+DM: Alright, you can make your attack roll with disadvantage as the goblin is actually in complete darkness.

 DM (marking off the goblin’s death): Somehow, your haphazardly thrown axe finds its mark, and there is a sickening crunch in the darkness.
 That makes it the goblins’ turn.
 You just made a great racket and it’s enough to draw their fire.
-The goblins are hidden, so they have advantage on their attack rolls against you.
+The goblins are hidden from you, so they have advantage on their attack rolls against you.

 The DM rolls seven attack rolls with advantage against Wulfgar using the goblins’ short bows.
 Six of them hit, one critically.
-Two more previously unnoticed goblins also attack Wulfgar with their shortbows, also with advantage, but only one hits.
+Two more goblins previously unnoticed even by Alarielle also attack Wulfgar with their shortbows, also with advantage, but only one hits.

 Amy: I will cast shield as a reaction, so no.

 DM: Yes, because you are not surprised, so you can take reactions in this round.
 The arrow is deflected midair, briefly revealing a translucent shield of arcane power around you.
 It is now your turn.